Tom of Finland: Reception

-Cultural impact and legacy
+Cultural impact

 In 2006, historian Jack Fritscher wrote:If there is a gay Mount Rushmore of four great pioneer pop artists, the faces would be Chuck Arnett, Etienne, A. Jay, and Tom of Finland.Laaksonen's artwork inspired numerous other artists to explore explicit sexuality in their own art, and some (like MATT) dedicated works of art in his memory.

-In 2019, the Los Angeles Times reported:Tom’s cocksure leather look — a breakout sultry aesthetic dating to the 1950s — captured the early attention of artists such as Robert Mapplethorpe, Raymond Pettibon and Mike Kelley.
+In 2019, the Los Angeles Times reported:Tom’s cocksure leather look—a breakout sultry aesthetic dating to the 1950s—captured the early attention of artists such as Robert Mapplethorpe, Raymond Pettibon and Mike Kelley.
 It also influenced fashion and music: designers Jean-Paul Gaultier and Thierry Mugler and Queen’s Freddie Mercury.
-Today, Finland embraces its artist-son as a national hero, one backed by plenty of online merch — as diverse as sex toys and holiday ornaments.
+Today, Finland embraces its artist-son as a national hero, one backed by plenty of online merch—as diverse as sex toys and holiday ornaments.
 Tom’s bevy of built rogues, always affable and forever awash in unapologetic lust, has indeed aged well.

+Institutional and artistic legacy

 Tom of Finland Company

 Laaksonen and Dehner established the Tom of Finland Company in 1978 to oversee the publication of Laaksonen's work and to combat copyright infringement.
 In 1995, Tom of Finland Clothing Company introduced a fashion line based on his works, which covers a wide array of looks besides the typified cutoff-jeans-and-jacket style of his drawings.
 The fashion line balances the original androeroticism of the drawings with mainstream fashion culture, and their runway shows occur in many of the venues during the same times as other fashion companies.

 Tom of Finland Foundation

 Laaksonen and Dehner founded the nonprofit Tom of Finland Foundation (ToFF) in 1984 to preserve Laaksonen's catalog of work.
 After several years, they broadened ToFF's mission to "offer a safe haven for all erotic art."
-ToFF holds the world's largest collection of Laaksonen art (about 1,500 works) as well as one of the world's largest collections of erotic art (more than 100,000 images of materials).
-ToFF produces an annual competition for emerging artists to exhibit their work for publicity and awards.
+ToFF holds the world's largest collection of Laaksonen art (about 1,500 works) as well as one of the world's largest collections of erotic art generally (more than 100,000 images of materials).

+ToFF holds an annual competition for emerging artists to exhibit their work for publicity and awards.
 The foundation also hosts social events to fundraise and provide opportunity for like-minded fans of erotic art to meet, including the annual, two-day Tom of Finland Art and Culture Festival.

-ToFF's Erotic Artist Hall of Fame recognizes exemplary erotic artists including H. R. Giger, Bill Schmeling, and Rex.
+ToFF's Erotic Artist Hall of Fame has recognized exemplary erotic artists, including H. R. Giger, Bill Schmeling, and Rex.

 ToFF derives some income from its public programming and by licensing Laaksonen's images and name for commercial use, but it depends on donations and membership dues.
-ToFF is a separate entity distinct from the Tom of Finland Company, from which it receives financial support.
+ToFF is a separate entity distinct from the Tom of Finland Company, although the latter does provide the foundation with financial support.

 Tom of Finland's room at TOM House in Los Angeles (2002), photographed by Henning von Berg.